mattermost/mattermost-handbook/operations/operations/company-cadence.md

 ### **During meeting:**

 1. \(Vice Chair\) At 7:58am Palo Alto time on the day meeting is held, post a reminder in Customer Obsession Meeting channel.
 [See here for an example](https://community-release.mattermost.com/private-core/pl/et6haawrufdo9ysmgd7r56p7xe).
-2. \(Chair & Vice Chair\) Signs into their Zoom account to access recording and screenshare during the meeting.
+2. \(Chair & Vice Chair\) Sign into their Zoom account to access recording and screenshare during the meeting.
-3. \(Team\) Join the **Zoom** link in the header of the Customer Obsession Meeting channel, and open the **Meeting Notes** link in the header to see the agenda.
+3. \(Team\) Join the **Zoom** link in the header of the [Customer Obsession Meeting channel](https://community.mattermost.com/private-core/channels/cust-obs-meeting), and open the **Meeting Notes** link in the header to see the agenda.
 4. \(Vice Chair\) Start Zoom recording at 8:00am Palo Alto time.
 5. \(Chair and Co-Chairs\) Run through the agenda, which comprises one or more of the following items:
    * **Introduction**: One of the founders does an introduction to the meeting.
 Usually to align company on short and long term objectives, to reiterate larger vision for the company, or to emphasize leadership principles.